breuner/elbencho/contrib/mtelbencho/README.md

-A storage sweep (described more in the **Motivation** section below) is a simple and effective way to learn about the performance and characteristics of a file storage service.
+A storage sweep (described more in the **Motivation** section below) is a simple and effective way to learn about the performance and characteristics of a storage service.
 Such a sweep should be carried out by any IT professional responsible for an organization's storage, especially a new deployment.